jasonspiller/week-03-day-1-responsive-css/readme.md

 "Responsive web design (RWD) is a web design approach aimed at crafting sites to provide an optimal viewing experience—easy reading and navigation with a minimum of resizing, panning, and scrolling—across a wide range of devices (from mobile phones to desktop computer monitors)."

-## How to do Responsive Design wrong - Demo (10 mins)

-If you're not planning before you begin to create a responsive design, you're doing it wrong.
-Changing a web platform to a mobile platform is much more difficult than going from mobile to web.

 #### Examples of non-responsive sites: